ratnapriyamarri/XRG-JS-Combined-Assignment/README.md

 # JS Combined Assignment

+## Why are we doing this?

+This assignment teaches you two things:
+- How to collaborate on GitHub/BitBucket/GitLab/Other such tools.
+- How to build simple functions that build a CRUD application.

 ## What are we building?

 A simple JS File (Very Basic) that allows users to create, read, update, and delete notes.